How to apply if you're being removed or banned from the UK or denied or stripped of British citizenship because you're accused of terrorism.

 If that happens, someone known as a ‘special advocate’ will be appointed to represent you when this evidence is presented.

 The commission’s decision

-If you disagree with the commission’s decision, you can appeal to a higher court:
+If you disagree with the commission’s decision, you may be able to appeal to a higher court:

 - Court of Appeal in England and Wales